-For crime statistics purposes, Alverno College is reporting for two separate campuses.
-The crime statistics for each campus is presented separately.
-These two campuses are identified as Main "Alverno" Campus, and CCON Campus.
-As both campuses reside within the confines of the state of Wisconsin only one set of Clery Crime definitions will be used.
-However the statistics for both campuses will be published separately under separating page sections.
+For crime statistics purposes, Alverno College is reporting for two separate campuses in Wisconsin and the third campus in Arizona.
+The crime statistics for each campus are presented separately.
+These campuses are identified as Milwaukee Campus, CCON Campus, and Mesa Campus.
+As both the Milwaukee and CCON campuses reside within the confines of the state of Wisconsin only one set of Clery Crime definitions will be used for them.
+The Mesa Campus section will cover the Clery Crime definitions as found in the Arizona state statutes.
+The statistics for all campuses will be published separately under separate page sections.

-The following crime statistics do not include less serious offenses and only references the last three calendar years.
-Statistics from the Milwaukee Police Department are included Main "Alverno" Campus and from the Glendale Police Department for the CCON Campus for geographical required reporting.
+The following crime statistics do not include less serious offenses and only reference the last three calendar years.
+Statistics from the Milwaukee Police Department and Greenfield Police Department are included in the Milwaukee Campus section, from the Glendale Police Department for the CCON Campus, and from the Mesa Police Department for the Mesa Campus as defined for geographical required reporting.
 For information on less serious offenses or previous years please contact the Director of Campus Safety.
 Geography - The College must disclose statistics for reported Clery Act crimes that occur (1) on campus, (2) on public property within or immediately adjacent to the campus, and (3) in or on non-campus buildings or property that the institution owns or controls.

-Main "Alverno" Campus is bounded by 43rd Street (West), Morgan Avenue (South), 39th Street (East), and the property line approximately 100 yards south of Euclid Avenue (North).
+Milwaukee Campus is bounded by 43rd Street (West), Morgan Avenue (South), 39th Street (East), and the property line approximately 100 yards south of Euclid Avenue (North).
 Including all buildings on the property.